 Birth through age five is the most critical time for brain development.
-In fact, Seventy percent of the brain is developed by age one, 90 percent by age three.
 During these early years, genes interact with experience, providing a foundation for all future learning, behavior, and health.

 High-quality early learning experiences provide supportive environments that encourage children to safely explore, play, and learn.